gwijthoff/CDH507/content/schedule/_index.md

 	* [CDH-curated list of humanities datasets](https://docs.google.com/spreadsheets/d/e/2PACX-1vQ0eQmCNJcYt5yWXt7vfJ-W4pb9c6RPilKVDA98cz4JfjCCqB90tG0qKnAPVjoWbyhPzwTJoXJ2UKhi/pubhtml?widget=true&amp;headers=false)

 ### Wk.
 03 | **Feb 14** | Histories of DH: From IBM Up to the Big Tent

+*How are DH scholars revising our understandings of the origins of DH as a discipline to include forgotten figures and the problematic origins of bureaucratic technologies?
+What did analog, manual approaches to quantification look like in the past?
+What was the state of "Big Tent" DH c.
+2012?
+As we read about the use of older computing technologies, we'll learn how to use the Unix command line and perform exploratory data analysis using a text-based program called VisiData.*

 <h4>